Chris Naggar: Early life and education

 Naggar was born on December 9, 1997, in Arlington, Texas.
-He attended Arlington High School before playing college football at Texas.
+He attended Arlington High School before playing college football for the Texas Longhorns.
 He was named district special teams MVP as a senior in high school.
 Naggar redshirted his first year at Texas, and did not play in his second.
 As a junior in 2019, he played seven games at the punter position, making 25 punts for 983 yards with a long of 67 yards, 10 inside the 20 and three of 50+.
 He changed to kicker in 2020, when he transferred to SMU.
 As a senior, he was 17-for-21 on field goals, leading his conference in accuracy.

 Professional career

 New York Jets

-After going unselected in the 2021 NFL Draft, Naggar signed a contract as an undrafted free agent with the New York Jets.
+After going unselected in the 2021 NFL draft, Naggar signed a contract as an undrafted free agent with the New York Jets.
 He was waived on August 16, 2021.

 Cleveland Browns

 Naggar was signed to the Cleveland Browns practice squad on September 2, 2021, to compete with Chase McLaughlin.
 He was promoted to the active roster prior to their week one game against the Kansas City Chiefs, following an injury to McLaughlin.
 He did not appear on any snaps during the game and was reverted back to the practice squad the following day.
-Naggar was elevated to the active roster again on December 24, 2021 as a COVID-19 replacement player after McLaughlin was placed on the COVID list.
+Naggar was elevated to the active roster again on December 24, 2021, as a COVID-19 replacement player after McLaughlin was placed on the COVID list.
 Naggar made his NFL debut on Christmas Day for Cleveland's week 16 loss against the Green Bay Packers.
 In the game, Naggar converted a 37-yard field goal and made 1 out of 2 extra point attempts.
 Naggar was released from the Browns' practice squad on December 30, 2021.